Fliplet/fliplet-cli/docs/API/fliplet-payments.md

 The previous JS API (`Fliplet.Payments.Configuration.update`) returns a `webhookCallbackUrl` in its promise callback which you should note down and add into Stripe:

-1. Go to the `Developers > Webhooks` section in Stripe: https://dashboard.stripe.com/webhooks
+1. Go to the [Developers > Webhooks](https://dashboard.stripe.com/webhooks) section in Stripe
 2. Click `Add endpoint`
 3. Add the value you got from `webhookCallbackUrl` in the `Endpoint URL` field
 4. Choose the following events to be sent: